skip to content

 Logical Security

-Casepoint security access is role-based, supporting LDAP Delegated Authentication, SAML for single sign-on and Multifactor Authentication.
+Casepoint security access is role-based, supporting LDAP Delegated Authentication, SAML for single sign-on and multi-factor authentication.
 Casepoint can also restrict access to customer managed devices for your users in two ways: restricting IP addresses through multi-factor authentication (MFA), including integration with certain identity management systems.

-Multifactor Authentication
+Multi-Factor Authentication

 Casepoint’s security authentication method uses multi-factor authentication.
-Users need a username, password, and a 6-digit token received via an approved software token generator mobile application or six-digit code received via email.
+Users need a username, password, and a six-digit token received via an approved software token generator mobile application or six-digit code received via email.
 If required by a client, Casepoint can work to set-up hardware authentication with their internal systems.

 Operational Security